ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/discovery/README.md

 | 15 seconds / 2 MB | Per-request timeout and maximum response size |
 | 1 search / 2 release / 4 asset pages | Pagination caps; incomplete evidence remains unknown where absence must be proved |

+Search uses a fixed page size for each query.
+It stops before another full page would exceed the remaining global source-record allowance, even if that leaves unused capacity (for example 100 fetched under a 150-record ceiling).
+Page sizes are not changed midway through offset pagination.
+Reports distinguish records fetched, records examined for eligibility and candidates selected.
+Known, duplicate and excluded records do not inflate the unseen deferred count.

 These are maximum workloads, not promised findings.
 Six seeds plus two selected search results can yield eight checks.
 If only one new relevant result exists, only that one is added.
 A failure is recorded; no retry loop searches indefinitely for a desired number of gaps.

+The oldest due investigation gets the first attempt before fresh search can consume its source budget.
+Bounded discovery then gets a checkpoint if resources remain; remaining saved due work is investigated before newly discovered work.
+One total request/time/investigation allowance and attempted-identity set applies across these phases.
+Selected discoveries remain queued when no investigation slots remain.
+If one investigation exhausts the source allowance, discovery waits for a later run; maximum workloads do not guarantee both activities every run.
-Saved due work runs first.
-Within the same batch, seeds keep their configured order and discovered repositories keep star-based priority.
+Within the same due batch, seeds keep their configured order and discovered repositories keep star-based priority.
 Stars and pulls use different units and are never added into one score.
 Docker pulls are cumulative registry activity, not unique deployments; a publisher badge is provenance context, not Arm certification.
 Unavailable statistics are `null`, not zero.